+3. LEARN

+YOUNG PERSON

+PUBLIC EVENTS AND PARTNERSHIPS BETWEEN COMMUNITY AND KNOWLEDGE QUARTER ORGANISATIONS EXTEND INVITATIONS TO YOUNG PEOPLE TO EXTEND AND DEEPEN THEIR EXPERIENCE

+Z. INSPIRE

+CHILD

+LOCAL PROJECTS AND NEIGHBOURHOOD CHALLENGES OFFER HANDS-ON AND PRACTICAL OPPORTUNITIES TO GET INVOLVED AND SPARK INTEREST IN SCIENCE AND TECHNOLOGY

-4.6 Tactile Scale: Materiality & Colour The townscape images to the right reflect the warm tones of the immediate context.
+4.6 Tactile Scale: Materiality & Colour

+The townscape images to the right reflect the warm tones of the immediate streetscape context, with the aerial photograph illustrating the lighter, cooler, desaturated tones of the taller buildings in the context.

 The conceptual approach to materiality and colour proposes utilising three characteristics, which are considered holistically in relation to the surrounding context.
-These three characteristics are outlined below: Solidity and Robustness In contrast to the existing tower, the Proposed Development should reflect a tactile and sculpted facade which is inspired by Camden's architectural heritage.
+These three characteristics are outlined below:

+Solidity and Robustness

+In contrast to the existing tower, the Proposed Development should reflect a tactile and sculpted facade which is inspired by Camden's architectural heritage.
 An increase in solidity will aid the anchoring of the proposal in its immediate context.
-A carefully crafted facade, detailed to accentuate a cast threedimensionality, will reflect the architectural language found elsewhere in Camden (significantly Centre Point with its sculpturally faceted pre-cast facade, situated at the opposite end of Tottenham Court Road) and therefore hope to create a building that is a landmark and of its place.
-Colour and Materiality Common to the surrounding brick buildings' warm tones, a singular, consistent colour will ensure harmony with the Proposed Development's surroundings.
-With this approach it is hoped to create a building which is responsive to its context.
-Durability and Longevity Creating a building which is timeless and futureproof is essential and the selection of materials which age well and retain their aesthetic qualities as the building ages is an important consideration.
-For example, colour and finishes should be consistent and not fade over time, nor be affected by sunlight or alkali.
+A carefully crafted facade, detailed to accentuate a cast threedimensionality, will reflect the architectural language found elsewhere in Camden (significantly Centre Point with its sculpturally faceted pre-cast facade, situated at the opposite end of Tottenham Court Road, as shown in the aerial photograph) and therefore hope to create a building that is a landmark and very much of its place.

+Colour and Materiality

+The conceptual approach to colour and materiality is rooted in an understanding of context and responds to both the skyline and the streetscape in different ways.
+Considering the podium, and at a human scale, the conceptual approach is to reference the warm brick tones of the surrounding brick buildings, to allow the podium to sit harmoniously in the streetscape.
+Regarding the tower, the conceptual approach is to reference the off-white materiality of the taller notable buildings in Camden as well as the lighter, stucco tones within the Conservation Areas and listed buildings.

+Durability and Longevity

+Creating a building which is timeless and futureproof is essential and the selection of materials which age well and retain their aesthetic qualities as the building ages is an important consideration.
+For example, colour and finishes should be consistent and not fade over time, nor be affected by sunlight or alkali conditions.